 12-04-17 | Sparke Helmore Lawyers is pleased to announce that 35 of its lawyers have been listed in the 2018 edition of Best Lawyers in Australia.

 03-04-17 | The New South Wales Court of Appeal has clarified the application of the compensation regime under the Civil Aviation (Carriers' Liability) Act 1959 (Cth) and the 1999 Montreal Convention relating to international carriage by air (Montreal Convention) to mental injuries such as post-traumatic stress disorder.

 31-03-17 | The recent decision of Midson v Workers Compensation Commission & Ors (No 2) NSWSC 147 makes it clear that in circumstances where a party files a submitting appearance and takes no active role in proceedings, Courts will be hesitant to award costs against that party, even if the application is successful.

-Finalist, Pro Bono Program of the Year, Lawyers Weekly Australian Law Awards 2015
+Finalist, Law Firm of the Year, 2017 Australasian Law Awards

 Sparke Helmore Lawyers

-Sparke Helmore Lawyers is a firm of 600 people working from nine offices across Australia.
+Sparke Helmore Lawyers is a firm with more than 700 people working from eight offices across Australia, serving the needs of the insurance, government, financial services, technology, mining, construction and property sectors.
 Our expertise spans corporate and commercial to construction, workplace to insurance, IP to IPOs, mining to manufacturing, and property to procurement.